Type 2 Diabetes Diet Plan (Printable) – Overview

 If you go on a deficient calorie diet, ensure that a professional monitors it to ensure optimal health.
 An 800 calorie type 2 diabetes diet plan entails consuming no more than 800 calories per day.

-A more restrictive variation of the 5:2 diets may help decrease blood sugar levels and even reverse type 2 diabetes.
+A more restrictive variation of the 5:2 diet may help decrease blood sugar levels and even reverse type 2 diabetes.

 You should consume less processed foods and more home-cooked meals throughout this portion of the diet, including plenty of vegetables and fruit, whole grains, beans, and lentils (for added fiber), nuts (in large quantities), full-fat dairy products, and oily fish (in small amounts)